dzlab/dzlab.github.io/_posts/2025-08-10-design-document-anatomy.md

 #### **7. Alternative Solutions Considered**

 To demonstrate rigor, you must show that you've considered other options.
+A good practice is to "steel-man" the alternatives—that is, to represent them in their strongest possible form.
+This demonstrates intellectual honesty and ensures the chosen solution is truly the best one, not just the one you initially favored.

 *   **Alternative 1: [Name]**: Briefly describe the alternative.
     *   *Pros*: What are the benefits of this approach?